zieren/eltern-emailer/text.md

 1. Edit the file `config.json` to specify your login credentials, SMTP/IMAP servers etc. All uppercase parts in the sections you want to enable need to be replaced.
 If you don't want to store credentials in a file you can pass them via commandline flags (see [Flags](#_flags)).
 See section [Configuration](#_configuration) below for a detailed description of all options.

    **WARNING**
    Keep in mind that the emails sent may contain sensitive personal information.
-Be sure to specify the correct `emailTo` and `emailFrom` addresses in the config file.
+Be sure to specify the correct recipient addresses in the config file.
 1. Run the application once in test mode to verify the credentials for the website and the email server:
    ```
    node main.js --test --once